 #3 Rough Country 40” Curved Black Series (Editor’s Choice)

 Third on our list is another product from Rough Country.
 The “X” design on the light bar listed above is fine for trail riding, but it can’t project light very far.
-For this reason, we chose the standard version of their curved light bar which should theoretically project the light further out.
+Again, the distance of the light beam isn’t going to be an issue if you’re just cruising down some trails, but it can become dangerous once you starting driving fast.
+We chose the standard version of their curved light bar which should theoretically project the light further out.

 Part of the reason we chose the Black Series is that of how much better it looks than the standard Chrome version.
-This particular light bar from Rough Country outputs 19,020 lumens at 240W which isn’t super amazing but it should project the light a bit further out.
+This LED light bar from Rough Country outputs 19,020 lumens at 240W, which isn’t super amazing but it should project the light further out.
 It has an IP67 waterproof rating which means it’s water and dust resistant.
 It’s all covered by the same three-year warranty as the X5 series.